Блог

 Stop What to try Best time Vibe Access

-St. Petersburg: 6 Must-Do Experiences – Practical itinerary and planning tips
+St Petersburg: 6 Must-Do Experiences – Practical itinerary and planning tips

-2. Peterhof fountains and Grand Palace Take a morning hydrofoil or bus to Peterhof; arrive before 10:00 to beat crowds; book a guided tour focusing on the Grand Palace interiors; admire gold encrusted details on the fountains; palace grounds offer water features on multiple platforms; the park frames views toward the Gulf of Finland; sunset offers warm amber tones.
+2. Peterhof fountains and Grand Palace Take a morning hydrofoil or bus to Peterhof; arrive before 10:00 to beat the crowds; book a guided tour focusing on the Grand Palace interiors; admire gold encrusted details on the fountains; palace grounds offer water features on multiple platforms; the park frames views toward the Gulf of Finland; sunset offers warm amber tones.

-4. St. Isaac’s Cathedral and city panorama Climb the colonnade for a 360-degree view of the city; the ascent takes 20 minutes; purchase a separate ticket for the dome terrace; the interior houses mosaics, gilded icons; the location sits on the Moika River bank; nearby pushkinskaya cafés offer a quick bite to taste traditional pastries; watch ship traffic on the Neva from the front steps.
+4. St Isaac's Cathedral and city panorama Climb the colonnade for a 360-degree view of the city; the ascent takes 20 minutes; purchase a separate ticket for the dome terrace; the interior houses mosaics, gilded icons; the location sits on the Moika River bank; nearby pushkinskaya cafés offer a quick bite to taste traditional pastries; watch ship traffic on the Neva from the front steps.

 St Isaac's Cathedral: 100 kg of Gold – Viewing, history, and photography rules